 The Organ was built personally by a later member of the Hallett family, and presented to the church in 1865, after his death the previous year.
 It has been subject to enhancement and modifications over the ensuing period.
 Originally placed in the old gallery, it was moved to near to its present position in 1889, and brought forward a short distance in 1989.

 A public electricity supply reached the church in 1955, when an organ blower motor was installed, to be followed late the following year by replacement of the old oil lamps by electric lighting.
+Piped water arrived at the vestry in 1989, enabling installation of a sink unit and modest catering facilities.
 A heating stove had been placed in the nave in 1865, as a pre-condition for the gift of the organ, and a ducted warm-air system, fed from a stove in the vestry, followed in 1889.
-The first central heating scheme dates from 1915, converted to oil-firing in 1969, upgraded in 1992 and the boiler replaced as a gift to the church in 2021.
-Piped water arrived at the vestry in 1989, enabling us to install a sink unit and modest catering facilities.
+The first central heating scheme dates from 1915.
+It was converted to oil-firing in 1969 and upgraded in 1992.
+The boiler was replaced as a gift to the church in 2021.